 The first and foremost risk factor is the change in climatic conditions.
-Winter is a season that would bring different infections and flu.
+Winter is a season that brings different infections and flu.
 This is going to contribute to the existence or recurrence of COVID-19.

 Pollution from vehicles and factories serve as an additive risk for the air.
-When the air gets polluted by such harmful practices, the risk for respiratory infections is also inclining.
+When the air gets polluted by such harmful practices, the risk for respiratory infections also increases.

 Smoke from cigarettes is a default risk factor.
 While such habits still exist in people, passive smokers are always in a risk zone.
 The current situation will make smoking a contributing factor to various respiratory problems.

-The upcoming festivals in some countries have the tradition of bursting crackers and fireworks.
+Some countries have the tradition of bursting crackers and fireworks during the festive season.
 Though it is for a limited number of days, the intensity of air pollution is relatively high.
 The smoke from the crackers is known to affect COVID-19 patients.
 This activity can aggravate existing allergic or respiratory problems.

-If the second wave is not controlled, then it might pave the way for the third and fourth waves.
+If we are negligent towards the disease control measures it might pave the way for the third and fourth waves.

-The second wave of COVID-19 is expected to be less severe than the earlier one.
-But, there has been a rising demand for the availability of hospitalization beds.
-This also increases the necessity for health care providers.
-While it is a winter season in many countries, the fear of winter flu is also rising.
-The health professionals are on heavy obligations and burden to serve the people.
-Many volunteers are now carrying out the food preparations for the patient and washing of the clothes.
-The increase in the number of cases worldwide will cause a decline in the number of volunteers if the second wave is guaranteed.
-If the vaccine for COVID-19 is not available even after a long time struggle, then we would require the flu shots.
+There was an increased demand for hospital beds.
+This also increased the necessity for health care providers.
+Added to this the winter season brought the fear of winter flu in several countries.
+Health professionals were on heavy obligations and burdens to serve the people.
+Many volunteers carried out the food preparations for the patient and washing the clothes.
+The increase in the number of cases worldwide will cause a decline in the number of volunteers.

 The ways to overcome the second wave depends on the rules and regulations of the country.
 However, there are a few tips that can be followed to overcome it.
 They are: